11/5/2024

 speaker

-questions.
 Thank you.
 We will now be conducting a question and answer session.
-If you would like to ask a question please press star one on your telephone keypad.
-The confirmation tone will indicate your line is in the question queue.
+If you would like to ask a question, please press star 1 on your telephone keypad.
+A confirmation tone will indicate your line is in the question queue.
 You may press star to remove your question from the queue.
-For participants using speaker equipment it may be necessary to pick up your handset before pressing the star key.
-One moment please while we poll for your questions.
+For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star key.
+One moment, please, while we poll for your question.
 Our first questions come from the line of Vincent Andrews with Morgan Stanley.
 Please proceed with your questions.

 speaker